bholsinger09/Capter-Locator-USA-/CONTRIBUTING.md

-# Contributing to SwiftChapter USA Finder
+# Contributing to Chapter Locator USA

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.